Semantic Scholar¶

 Semantic Scholar matters when you already have the paper and need the graph around it: the TLDR, the follow-up literature, the references it builds on, and the related papers worth checking next.
 It turns a flat article lookup into a literature-review workflow that an agent can keep extending without losing the thread.

 In BioMCP, search article does not expose --source semantic-scholar.
-Instead, Semantic Scholar is an automatic optional search leg when the filter set is compatible.
+Instead, Semantic Scholar is an automatic optional search leg when the filter set is compatible, with shared-pool mode at 1 req/2sec without S2_API_KEY and authenticated mode at 1 req/sec with the key.
 The dedicated helper commands on this page are the direct reason to come here: get article <id> tldr, article citations, article references, and article recommendations.

 What BioMCP exposes¶